forcedotcom/change-case-management/README.md

 1. Build and test staged artifacts.
 1. Check the release is approved. - `sfchangecase check`
 1. Release the artifacts to production.
-1. Update the change case that the release is deployed. - `sfchangecase update`
+1. Close the change case that the release is deployed. - `sfchangecase close`

 If there is a lot of time during stage 2 (not part of the same CD process), record the change case ID to be used in step 3 and 5.